 The Canon EOS M50:

-You might ask why we chose the Canon EOS M50 as the ultimate camera, it is because it is not only the perfect fit for a beginner but also the best choice for a pro vlogger.
+You might ask why we chose the Canon EOS M50 as the ultimate camera, it is because it is not only the perfect vlogging equipment for a beginner but also the best choice for a pro vlogger.
 And in addition to checking all of the boxes and requirements that we have listed above, it goes beyond.
 The very first thing the beginners will love about it is that it does not put a dent in your wallets, it is ultra-affordable at just $599.
 It has a body smaller than a DSLR but packs all the great features of one.
 It not only has a great Image Quality but also Dual Pixel Autofocus by Cannon, which is kind of a market leader.
 It does shoot in all frame rates listed above but also shoots in 4K, which makes it even more desirable in the price range.
 Canon M50 is one of the very few cameras for vloggers that features a port for connecting an external mic, a beginner might take it for granted but ask those veterans the difficulties of not having one.

 Vlogging Kit Recommended by Canon: